Ocicat: Coat

 The colour should be darkest at the tip of the tail with the rest of the markings being lighter than the tip.

-Coat pattern

 Only the spotted tabby markings are permissible.
-There is a recognizable tabby 'M' pattern on the forehead.
+There is a recognisable tabby 'M' pattern on the forehead.
 The markings extend all the way to the back of the neck from the forehead.
 Markings that resemble mascara are found around the eyes and cheeks.
 There are spots all throughout the body.

+All eumelanistic colours and their silver variety are allowed in the breed resulting in 12 recognised spotted tabby colours for the Ocicat: